-  As such, despite the positive statistics validating the good work done by the G+ and its members to improve the safety of the offshore wind sector, the G+ is committed to creating safer working environments.
-The G+ is working to define the course of action to further decrease the areas where high potential incidents are identified by sharing knowledge across sites and by developing self-assessment forms where G+ members can assess internally their sites.
+As such, despite the positive statistics validating the good work done by G+ and its members to improve the safety of the offshore wind sector, G+ is committed to creating safer working environments.
+G+ is working to define the course of action to further decrease the areas where high potential incidents are identified by sharing knowledge across sites and by developing self-assessment forms where G+ members can assess internally their sites.

 Examining disaggregated performance ratios between construction and development sites for the second year in a row, revealed that both site types have improved in terms of their recordable injury ratios, with construction sites experiencing a lower number of recordable injuries per million hours worked than operational sites both years.

-In 2020, the G+ launched its second report for technicians, utilising the learnings and feedback received from the first summary report for technicians in 2019, the G+ has updated the format of its report directed at technicians to improve the content and its interpretability by technicians during their transit to sites.
+In 2020, G+ launched its second report for technicians, utilising the learnings and feedback received from the first summary report for technicians in 2019, G+ has updated the format of its report directed at technicians to improve the content and its interpretability by technicians during their transit to sites.

 For the first time, both incident data reports come to life through Toolbox, an incident learning app hosted by the Energy Institute.
 Both reports incorporate links or QR codes that lead readers to incident learnings related to the topics being discussed.
 Hence, providing insights into real-life incidents faced by the offshore wind workforce.